 Read more: How To Stop Bleeding After Tooth Extraction?

 - Strange taste in mouth: Following extraction, you could first have an unpleasant taste in your mouth.
 If the bad taste persists or becomes bitter or pungent, it may be an infection.

 - Persistent bad breath: If bad breath persists after you use toothpaste and mouthwash, or if your mouth smells bad, an infection may be the cause.

 - New discomfort in the extraction area: If pain returns after the initial discomfort has subsided, an infection can take hold.

 Pictures of infected tooth extraction

 If you cannot imagine what an infected tooth extraction will be like.
-We will provide you with tooth extraction infection pictures.
+We will provide you with a tooth extraction infection pictures.

 How long after a tooth extraction can infection set in?

 An infected tooth extraction frequently starts within 1-2 days of the extraction, however, it can also appear much later.
 It’s possible that symptoms of infection won’t appear for 3–4 weeks after the procedure.

 How can I prevent infection after tooth extraction?